Jacopo Vasamì

 Jacopo Vasamì (born 19 December 2007) is an Italian tennis player.
-He has a career-high ATP singles ranking of world No. 635, achieved on 22 September 2025.
-He also reached an ITF junior combined ranking of No. 2 on 6 June 2025.
+He has a career-high ATP singles ranking of No. 335 achieved on 22 June 2026 and a doubles ranking of No. 387 achieved on 25 August 2025.

 Early life

-Vasamì was born in Rome.
+Vasamì was born in Avezzano.
 He grew up playing tennis at Club Nomentano in Rome, and later graduated from the Rafa Nadal Academy in Manacor.

 Junior career

-In May 2024, Vasamì won the J200 Torneo Bayer in Salsomaggiore Terme.
-In February 2025, he won the J500 EGY5 Smash ITF Junior Tournament in Cairo in singles and reached the final in doubles.
-That May, he won the J500 Trofeo Bonfiglio and reached a career-high ITF junior combined ranking of world No. 4.
-The following month, he reached the boys' singles quarterfinals of the French Open.
+Vasamì had successful results on the ITF junior circuit, maintaining a 110–42 singles win-loss record.
+In May 2024, he won the J200 Torneo Bayer in Salsomaggiore Terme.
+In February 2025, he won the boys' singles category at the J500 EGY5 Smash Tournament in Cairo, Egypt and reached the final in doubles.
+Later that month, he was crowned champion at a prestigious home event, the J500 Trofeo Bonfiglio.
+In June, Vasamì reached the boys' singles quarterfinals at the French Open, losing to ninth seed Ivan Ivanov.
 Later that year, he qualified for the ITF Junior Finals in Chengdu.
+He reached an ITF junior combined ranking of world No. 2 on 9 June 2025.

 Professional career

 Vasamì made his professional debut in November 2024 at the M15 event in San Gregorio di Catania.
-In May 2025, he received a wildcard into the qualifying competition of the Italian Open.
+In March 2025, he won his first professional title, the doubles category at M15 Foggia, partnering with compatriot Filippo Romano.
+The next month, playing again with Romano, he reached his first Challenger final at the Monza Open.
+The Italian pair lost to second seeds Sander Arends and Luke Johnson.
+In May, Vasamì received a wildcard into the qualifying competition of the Italian Open.
 The following month, he reached the semifinals of the Aspria Tennis Cup.
+In August, Vasamì earned his first Challenger title at Internazionali di Todi.
+Partnering again with Romano, the pair and home favourites defeated third seeds Daniel Cukierman and Johannes Ingildsen in straight sets.